Sarah-Specialist/revamp-project/README.md

 1. Positioning – used on various elements across website
 2. Flexbox – used on navigation bar and main content
 3. Demonstrate the website is responsive in adjusting to the sizing of a phone, ipad and laptop – media query provided for phone (width < 600px), ipad (width 600px-999px) and laptop (width > 1000px)
-4. Website ability to load one background image – background image of burger
+5. Website ability to load one background image – background image of burger
-5. Website ability to load an image directly into HTML – used images uploaded and used images URL
+6. Website ability to load an image directly into HTML – used images uploaded and used images URL
-6. Padding and Margin should be used when necessary – used on various elements across website
+7. Padding and Margin should be used when necessary – used on various elements across website
-7. Row and columns should be used when necessary – row used for navigation bar and main content, columns used for navigation bar links
+8. Row and columns should be used when necessary
+– row used for navigation bar and main content
+- columns used for navigation bar links

 ## Authors and acknowledgement